James Henry Lawrence-Archer: Death and legacy

 Lawrence-Archer died at Umberslade Parva in Warwickshire on 14 February 1889.
 His address was also given as Bedford Park, Chiswick, now in London.
 He left an estate of £100.
-A prolific correspondent, letters from Lawrence-Archer are held by a number of archives, including Kew Gardens, the National Library of Scotland, and the British Library which holds his genealogical notes on West Indian families.
+A prolific correspondent, letters from Lawrence-Archer are held by a number of archives, including Kew Gardens, the National Library of Scotland, the University of California and the British Library which holds his genealogical notes on West Indian families.